 project of Willamette Writers

-The Authors Road is a journey of discovery.
-We are writers, artists, parents, travelers and documentarians, and along with our dog, Ella, a truck named “Rocinante Tres” (after Don Quixote’s horse and John Steinbeck’s camper-truck in Travels with Charley), hauling a 5th wheel trailer we call “Hardscribble Hacienda” (after the home of an old friend, writer Hugh Mulligan), we are on the road.
+We travel with our trusty sidekick, Ella, in a truck we named “Rocinante Tres” (like Don Quixote’s horse and John Steinbeck’s camper-truck in Travels with Charley), hauling a 5th wheel trailer we call “Hardscribble Hacienda” (after the home of an old friend, writer Hugh Mulligan).

-1. It's FREE and you'll be the first on your block to learn of new interviews.
+It's FREE and you'll be the first on your block to learn of new interviews.
 Our schedule is erratic, so it's nice to get a notice when we post.
 We occasionally add photos and travel essays as well.

 We hope to get enough subscribers to help us convince possible sponsors that what we are doing is worthwhile.
 Liking us on Facebook helps too!

 We don't data-mine or share our subscribers with anybody.
 Ever.

 It’s with heavy heart but always bright memories that I write to pass along the sad news that America has lost another great novelist, poet, essayist, screenwriter, and Master of Living to the Edge and Beyond: Jim Harrison died yesterday, fittingly, if that can be said, in his study in Patagonia, Arizona working on a poem.

 He was our 21st interview, filmed in his backyard near the Mexican border in 2012 on a cold day as blustery as him.
 Jim was one of those rare writers whose life was as legendary and full as his many written words.
 Most people know him by the movies he’s responsible for: Legends of the Fall, Wolf, Revenge.
 True lovers of the written word know him from his rich poetry and ribald essays.
 And some know him from his legacy of novellas, articles and essays that enriched our lives.

 With great sadness Salli, Ella (our dog who Jim had a particular fondness for) and I mourn the loss of a True Man of Letters . . . and Life.